steffenhaug/plox/report.md

 GPUs are not designed to do this.
 But there are some theorems about curves and winding numbers that help us do it pretty well.
-The theory is, again, outlined in more detail in the diary (with examples and problems).
+The theory is, again, outlined in more detail in the diary (with examples and challenges).

 ## Winding number in fragment shader
 The first approach generaly utilizes the fact that a the winding number of a fragment can be calculated by counting the intersections of the spline with a ray eminating from the point in any direction.
-I will not attempt prove this, but the result is useful because finding the intersections of the spline with a ray amounts to solving a quadratic or a cubic equation, which have explicit formulas.
+I will not attempt prove this, but the result is useful because finding the intersections of the spline with a ray amounts to solving a sequence of quadratic or a cubic equations, which have explicit formulas.
-The formula for the cubic is quite complicated, and dealing with the number of ways the three potential roots can be placed with respect to the ray makes it a lot more feasible to simply deal with quadratics, which means limiting our font selection to `.ttf` fonts.
+The formula for the cubic is quite complicated, and dealing with the number of ways the three potential roots can be placed with respect to the ray makes it a lot more feasible to simply deal with quadratics, which is why my font loader approximates the cubics using quadratics.
-In this case, there is an algorithm
+In this simple case, there is an algorithm
 [by Eric Lengyel](https://jcgt.org/published/0006/02/02/paper.pdf)
 that uses a heuristic approach to classify curves based on which solutions we need to use, which eliminates all numerical error, and gives a robust rasterization.
-An approach using cubics directly is outlined in the diary, but is essentially useless because of numerical error.
+An approach using cubics directly is outlined and implemented in the diary, but is essentially useless because of numerical error.

 Lengyels algorithm has one especially nice property:
 In its simplest form, there is only one quad per character.